Frequently Asked Questions About Physiotherapist and Occupational Therapy Assisting

 How much can I earn?

-The median hourly wage for physiotherapist assistants and occupational therapy assistants in Canada is $23, which translates to $47,840 per year for full-time work.
-The highest earners in these fields make over $37.22 per hour, which is more than $77,418 per year.1
+According to the Government of Canada's Job Bank, the median hourly wage for physiotherapist assistants and occupational therapy assistants in Canada is $23, which translates to $47,840 per year for full-time work.
+The highest earners in these fields make over $37.22 per hour, which is more than $77,418 per year.